saliormoon/Cookbook/recipes/JavaDriver_graph_exampleVertex.md

 **Note**: Arango 2.2 and the corresponding javaDriver is needed.

-You want to retrieve information out of a graph using an example vertex.
+You want to retrieve information out of a graph using an object<T> as example vertex, and the object contains primitive datatypes such as 'int' or 'char'.
 E. g. you have a graph "myGraph" with vertices that are objects of the following class...

 ``` java
 public class MyObject {